Home ยป Korean Side Dishes (Banchan) ยป Stuffed Shiitake Mushrooms

 How to make Korean style stuffed shiitake mushrooms.
 It's filled with delicious and healthy protein! | MyKoreanKitchen.com

 12. Serve on a plate and enjoy!
-(This Korean sweet tangy soy dipping sauce may go well with these.)
+(This Korean sweet and tangy soy dipping sauce pairs well with them.)

 Protein Rich Stuffed Shiitake Mushrooms | MyKoreanKitchen.com